GoogleCloudPlatform/spanner-migration-tool/docs/ui/schema-conv/spanner-draft.md

 #### Interleave any table on any table

-Interleaving one table within another without Foreign key relationship is not currently supported by the Spanner migration tool.
+Interleaving one table within another without Foreign key relationship is not currently supported on the Spanner migration tool UI.
 However, there is a workaround that customers can use to achieve this.

 ##### Prerequisites